manmal/CombineProperty/README.md

 When using Combine, a challenge sometimes is: How can a Publisher's current value be retrieved?

-`Combine.CurrentValueSubject` would be an option since it stores a current value, but this is a dead end - you cannot `map()` a subject and retrieve the mapped current value.
-It's also sometimes not ideal to leave the current value mutable.
+`Combine.CurrentValueSubject` would be an option since it stores a current value, but this is a dead end - you cannot `map()` a `CurrentValueSubject` and retrieve the _mapped_ current value.
+It would also sometimes be desirable to make a subject immutable.

-Properties (inspired by [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift/blob/master/Sources/Property.swift)) take either a `CurrentValueSubject` or an arbitrary `Publisher` plus initial value, and provide:
+Properties (inspired by [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift/blob/master/Sources/Property.swift)) fill these gaps.
+They take either a `CurrentValueSubject` or an initial value and a `Publisher`, and provide:
 - The current value
 - A `Publisher` that returns all future values, including the current one
 - A `Publisher` that returns all future values, excluding the current one